griffithlab/civic-docs/docs/curating/evidence.rst

 Predictive Evidence
 ~~~~~~~~~~~~~~~~~~~
-Predictive/Therapeutic Evidence Items (EIDs) are structured to capture variant annotation for drug sensitivity, resistance,
+Predictive/Therapeutic Evidence Items (EIDs) capture evidence supporting or refuting the role of a variant in confering drug sensitivity or resistance in the context of a disease.

 Below is an example of an EID that illustrates the Predictive Evidence Type.
 This example describes the CLEOPATRA trial (NCT00567190), which evaluated 808 patients with *HER2*-positive metastatic breast cancer.
 These patients demonstrated significant sensitivity/response when treated with combination therapy of docetaxel, pertuzumab and trastuzumab.